garykac/shinjuku/README.md

 New customers are added randomly to the board each turn.

-Cards are drawn:
+Cards are drawn...

 ![](images/shinjuku.png)

-And the customers appear in that region of Tokyo.
+...and the customers appear in that region of Tokyo.

 When you choose to "lure" customers to your store, they can start from any of the train stations in that region.